 The Components Editor, which is an evolution of the SiteBuilder visual editor, provides automatic accessibility checking of your page content as you work on it.
 Any issues detected, along with options for fixing them, are detailed in the accessibility pane on the right of the editor.

 The traffic light symbol at the top of the pane shows the current status:

-- Green - all the automated accessibility checks have passed.
+- Green - all the automated accessibility checks currently pass.

-- Red - at least one type of accessibility issue was detected.
+- Red - at least one type of accessibility issue is present.
 The number of different types of issue is stated at the top of the pane.